oegea/adp/README.md

 Once the UPDATE CLIENT receives the response, it will MUST check that the value of the "protocolVersion" parameter matches with the APPLICATION SERVICE protocol version.
 If one of the actors is using a different ADP version, or an ADP not implemented by the UPDATE CLIENT, the handshake MUST be terminated showing an error, and any update operation MUST NOT be continued.

-The way or the moment the UPDATE CLIENT will ask for, or retrieve the, user and password, is out of the scope of this document.
+In case authentication is required, note that the UPDATE CLIENT MAY use any mechanism to retrieve

 ### Overall Process Overview